Milestone chart: Definition, steps, and a template

 Step 4: Create your timeline

-Now it’s time to assemble the puzzle and turn your tasks, goals, phases, deliverables, and milestones into a timeline.
+Now it's time to assemble the puzzle and turn your tasks, goals, phases, deliverables, and milestones into a timeline.
 Take a look back at the timeframes you added to your project deliverables and verify if the phases are long enough.
-This is also a great opportunity to check if there are any dependencies that could cause a bottleneck.
+This is also a great opportunity to check for any dependencies that could cause a bottleneck.

-Example: A project the size of a company merger will naturally have some tasks or phases that can’t get started until others are completed.
-For example, you’ll need the updated logos from your marketing team before you can send out the press release announcing the merger itself.
-To keep your project running smoothly, visualize these dependencies in your timeline.
+Example: A project the size of a company merger will naturally have some tasks or phases that can't get started until others are completed.
+For example, you'll need the updated logos from your marketing team before you can send the press release announcing the merger.

 Step 5: Share your timeline

 Example: Four eyes see more than two.
-After sharing your milestone chart with a communications manager, they find that you didn’t allocate enough time to prepare the internal Q&A sessions for employees.
-This would’ve caused a great amount of stress on your communications team and potentially negatively influenced how the rest of the company felt about the merger.
-By adjusting the timeline, you’re able to give your team enough time to prepare for this project phase.
+After sharing your milestone chart with a communications manager, they find that you didn't allocate enough time to prepare the internal Q&A sessions for employees.
+By adjusting the timeline, you can give your team enough time to prepare for this project phase.

 Read: How to create project schedules to make work easier